Abbas1Hussein/adp_desktop/README.md

 The Navigation View top-level navigation for your app provides a structured layout for navigation within an application.
 It typically consists of a sidebar for navigation options and an app bar for additional controls or indicators.
-Provides a flexible layout for navigation purposes, allowing users to interact with the app's content seamlessly, making it suitable for various application designs and platforms. [see full code]('https://github.com/Abbas1Hussein/adp_desktop/blob/master/example/lib/app/view/screens/home/tabs/navigation/navigation_view.dart')
+Provides a flexible layout for navigation purposes, allowing users to interact with the app's content seamlessly, making it suitable for various application designs and platforms. (see full code)['https://github.com/Abbas1Hussein/adp_desktop/blob/master/example/lib/app/view/screens/home/tabs/navigation/navigation_view.dart']
 | MacOS Dark\Light Mode                         | Windows  Dark\Light Mode                       |
 | --------------------------------------------- | ---------------------------------------------- |
 | ![macOS Dark Mode](https://i.imgur.com/uWgs3uw.png) | ![Windows Dark Mode](https://i.imgur.com/t4PCDcJ.png) |